 03. Notification Deadlines.
 Notice shall be provided to the applicant or resident according to the following deadlines: (4-6-23)

 a.
 Denial of application or findings of ineligibility.
-Notice of a denial of application or findings of ineligibility for residency must be mailed to the applicant within three (3) working days after receipt of the completed application citing the reasons for rejection.
+Notice of a denial of application or findings of ineligibility for residency will be made as soon as practical citing the reasons for rejection.
 (4-6-23)

 b.
-Domiciliary Care.
-Discharge or transfer notices to residents receiving Domiciliary Care must be sent to the resident three (3) days prior to the intended effective date of the action, except under the conditions noted in Subsections 350.01, 350.03 and 350.04 of these rules.
-(4-6-23)

-c.
-Residential Care.
-Discharge or transfer notices to residents receiving Residential Care must be sent to the resident fifteen (15) days prior to the intended effective date of the action, except under the conditions noted in Subsections 350.01, 350.03 and 350.04 of these rules.
-(4-6-23)
+Discharge or transfer notices to residents must be received as follows: (4-6-23)

-d.
-Nursing Care.
-Residents receiving Nursing Care must receive notice as follows: (4-6-23)

 i.
-Notices of general discharge or transfer pursuant to Subsection 350.02 of these rules must be sent to the resident thirty (30) days prior to the intended effective date of the action.
+Notices of general discharge or transfer pursuant to Subsections 350.02 and 350.03.c. of these rules must be sent to the resident thirty (30) days prior to the intended effective date of the action.
 (3-23-22)

 ii.
 Notices of emergency discharge or transfer pursuant to Subsection 350.01 of these rules must be sent to the resident as soon as practical.
 (3-23-22)

 iii.
-Notices of discharge or transfer during absence pursuant to Subsection 350.03 of these rules must be sent to the resident within three (3) working days of the Home’s determination to transfer or discharge.
-(4-6-23)

-iv.
-Notice of discharge or transfer for unauthorized absences pursuant to Paragraph 350.02.g. of these rules must be sent to the resident within three (3) days of the last unauthorized absence establishing a basis for discharge.
-(4-6-23)
+Notice of discharge or transfer for a resident who has not resident in the facility for 30 days pursuant to Subsections 350.03.a. and 350.03.b. must be made as soon as practicable before the action is taken.

 981. Appeal Procedure.